How Often Should I Get My Alignment Checked Per Year?

 Getting it Straight

-When your vehicle needs to be realigned, the experts at Les Schwab will do one of two types of alignments.
+When your vehicle needs to be realigned, the experts at Les Schwab will most often perform one of these common types of alignments.
 These include:

-- 4-Wheel Alignment.
-This is for vehicles that have adjustment capability at all four wheels, common on most front-wheel drive, all-wheel drive, passenger cars, SUVs, and crossover vehicles.
+This is for vehicles that have adjustment capability at all four wheels.
+This is common on most front-wheel drive, all-wheel drive, passenger cars, SUVs, and crossover vehicles.

-- Thrust Alignment.
 This is for vehicles that have an adjustment capability only available on the front axle.
-This includes larger trucks and SUVs with solid, rear axels.
+This includes larger trucks and SUVs with solid, rear axles.